martinthomson/http-replay/draft-thomson-http-replay.md

 * The `Early-Data` header field is included in requests that are received in early data.

-* The 4NN (Too Early) status code is defined for an server to indicate that a request could not be processed due to the consequences of a possible replay attack.
+* The 4NN (Too Early) status code is defined for a server to indicate that a request could not be processed due to the consequences of a possible replay attack.